dearhive/MashShare/readme.txt

 == Changelog ==

-= 3.0.0 not released =
+= 3.0.0 =
-* New: If YOAST open graph and social settings for twitter and facebook are defined use them for sharing instead usingthe post title
+* HUGE PERFORMANCE & FEATURE UPDATE

+* Performance: New asyncronous method for cache rebuilding.
+No more increase in loading time while page loads
+* Performance: No cache rebuild when site is visited by bots or spiders
+* Performance: Structural and logic improvements reduces number of db requests.
 * New: Most Popular Post Widget for displaying posts sorted by shares
+* New: Yoast and Jetpack support for social settings
-* New: Included open graph and twitter card meta tags.
+* New: Build in open graph and twitter card meta tags.
 Rewritten from scratch.
 Makes use of Yoast open graph data if specified.
-* New: Define extra large Pinterest image and dedicated sharing description
+* New: Extra large Pinterest image and dedicated sharing description
 * New: Basic responsive button behavior included per default
 * New: Facebook open graph rescraping is done automatically on post save.
-No more need to open facebook debugger to fetch new scrape information!
-* New: Validate open graph data button
+* New: Validate open graph data button for fetching new scrape information and forcing facebook to purge its cache.
-* New: Filter mashsb_visible_services for modifying the visible networks
+* New: Filter "mashsb_visible_services" for modifying the visible networks
-* New: Filter mashsb_shortcode_atts for modifying the shortcode arguments
+* New: Filter "mashsb_shortcode_atts" for modifying the shortcode arguments
-* New: Rename General tab into Settings
-* New: Remove settings "Visual" and "Social networks" and merge them into new Settings tab
-* New: Stay on last active tab after saving admin settings
-* New: New field in WordPress user profiles: Twitter author url for giving credits to authors when sharing a link on twitter (twitter:creator)
+* New: New field in WordPress user profiles: Twitter author url for giving credits to authors when sharing a link on twitter (meta tag twitter:creator)
-* New: Performance Tweak: Only cached share counts are served when page is requested by bots or spiders
 * New: Clicking the PLUS button only affects the adequate parent share buttons not other share buttons on same page.
-* Tweak: Improved license activation workflow and much better license error messages
+* New: Improved license activation workflow and much better license error messages
 * Tweak: New UI elements for admin checkboxes
 * Tweak: Enable Twitter and Facebook share button per default on first time installation
 * Tweak: Change Mashshare to MashShare for better branding